 Photograph: Dave Wise for TYD Magazine

 Boulle spent his childhood living in various countries around the world through his father’s mining interests.
-This developed a penchant for far-flung adventure early on.
+As a result of this, he quickly developed a penchant for far-flung adventure.
 A keen polo player, skateboarder and surfer, Boulle can often be found chasing waves or catching air in remote corners of the globe.